 - Secondary Endolymphatic Hydrops has symptoms similar to Ménière's Disease, but is caused by another underlying disorder.
 Autoimmune disorders or head trauma may cause an excessive amount of endolymphatic fluid to collect in the inner ear.

 - Mal de Débarquement is the feeling of motion one experiences on dry land after being at sea for an extended period of time.
-This problem is most likely caused by the brain rather than the inner ear - the brain's balance centers adjust for the continuous motion of being at sea, and continue to misread signals once the motion has stopped for a significant period of time.
+This problem is most likely caused by the brain rather than the inner ear—the brain's balance centers adjust for the continuous motion of being at sea and continue to misread signals once the motion has stopped for a significant period of time.

-- Enlarged Vestibular Aqueducts is a congenital disorder caused by a wider-than-normal aqueduct between the vestibular system and the cochlea.
-This condition is associated with a fluctuating, progressive hearing loss and balance disorders.
+- Enlarged Vestibular Aqueducts are a congenital disorder caused by a wider-than-normal aqueduct between the vestibular system and the cochlea.
+This condition is associated with fluctuating, progressive hearing loss and balance disorders.
 Children with this condition may walk at a later age, as they must learn to visually compensate for the lack of balance information from the inner ear.

 - Autoimmune Inner Ear Disorder is caused when the immune system attacks the inner ear.
 Byproducts of autoimmune diseases like Cogan's Disease can circulate through the body and end up in the endolymphatic fluid of the inner ear.
 This debris can cause vertigo and balance problems.